tyntec/api-collection/chat-api/v2/README.md

 ### Fixes

-#### message id on MO messages
+#### message ID on MO messages

-The previous versions stated that the message id on MO messages is a UUID.
-As this has changed with release 2.0, the documentation states now the correctly that the message id is just astring.
+The previous versions stated that the message ID on MO messages is a UUID.
+As this has changed with Release 2.0, the documentation has now been updated with the correct information: the message id is just a string.

-#### base url pointing to the correct major version
+#### base URL pointing to the correct major version

-The previous versions pointed to a deprecated base url (https://api.tyntec.com/messaging/v1/chat).
-This version provides now the correct url (https://api.tyntec.com/messaging/v2/chat)
+Here's the previous version that's pointed to a deprecated base url: (https://api.tyntec.com/messaging/v1/chat).
+The correct version is: (https://api.tyntec.com/messaging/v2/chat)

 ## 2.1